fejuri/cryptoR/README.md

 # cryptoR
-ongoing project to visualize a crypto portfolio
+ongoing project to visualize a crypto portfolio in R